 Paragraph A allows the Operator to charge interest on the gross investment less accumulated depreciation.
 The interest is considered the cost of money and lost opportunity cost, not a profit.

 The Operator has the sole discretion whether to charge under paragraph A or paragraph B, assuming a commercial rate is ascertainable.
-Once the Operator has selected an option for charging a given facility, that method should remain the basis for charges throughout the period that the facility is used for Joint Operations.
+If there are no commercial providers in the area of Joint Operations, the Operator must use paragraph A, except automotive equipment may be charged using another method option under B. Once the Operator has selected an option for charging a given facility, that method should remain the basis for charges throughout the period that the facility is used for Joint Operations.
 However, factors such as a change in the Operator’s accounting systems and methodologies, a change of Operator, or availability of a commercial rate etc. may justify a change in the option used to charge a given facility.

 Equipment and facilities may be used by both personnel chargeable to the Joint Account and by non-chargeable personnel – for example, a Field Office or communications equipment.
 The portion of the equipment or facility that serves non-chargeable personnel is not chargeable to the Joint Account.